Finding Methane Leaks

 There are unfortunately many examples of problematic emission detection practices at landfills in the U.S. Industrious Labs’ Circular Economy Campaign (now Full Circle Future), analyzed EPA inspection reports from 29 landfills across eight states and found 711 methane exceedances over the legal threshold of 500 parts per million (ppm).
 There was at least one methane exceedance at 96% of sites where EPA conducted monitoring.
 Further, at nearly half (48%) of these sites, EPA inspectors found multiple exceedances where landfill operators had previously reported few or no exceedances.

-• LRI 304th Street Landfill near Tacoma, Washington: Inspectors detected explosive concentrations of methane, despite the landfill reporting no exceedances in the previous five years
+• LRI 304th Street Landfill near Tacoma, Washington: Inspectors detected explosive concentrations of methane, despite the landfill reporting no exceedances in the previous five years.

-• Prairie Hill Landfill in Illinois: EPA inspectors found 51 methane exceedances and noted audible bubbling, strong odors, and leachate seeping out of the landfill.
+• Prairie Hill Landfill in Morrison, Illinois: EPA inspectors found 51 methane exceedances and noted audible bubbling, strong odors, and leachate seeping out of the landfill.
 The landfill itself reported few to no exceedances in monthly SEM.

 • Coffin Butte Landfill in Corvallis, Oregon: Inspectors found 61 exceedances, including 21 above 10,000 ppm.
 The landfill operators reported no more than six exceedances in previous reports, with some showing zero.